Pushing the Boundary of Quantum Advantage in Hard Combinatorial Optimization with Probabilistic Computers: Methods

-Since one MCS involves updating all p-bits in a single replica, the time per MCS is calculated using the total measured flips and the elapsed time.
-For each network size $L$, we performed 100 measurements and reported the average time per MCS.
-FPGA measurements are instance-independent.
-We reported MCS times for a single replica, given our detailed feasibility analysis that shows all relevant replicas sizes we considered can fit on a single chip.
-This full integration would eliminate the need for time-division multiplexing.
-Notably, this assumption does not affect our scaling exponent measurements where prefactors in time per MCS does not affect slopes in power laws.
-Additionally, swap times were excluded from the FPGA measurements, as they can be computed on-chip using high-level synthesis (HLS) tools.
-This step is omitted at present for convenience.
 For CPU measurements, MATLAB’s built-in \textit{tic} and \textit{toc} functions were used to measure the time taken to perform 100 MCS across 10 instances with 10 runs each.
 The average time per MCS is reported for a single replica of each network size $L$.
 Swap times were similarly excluded from CPU measurements to ensure a fair comparison with FPGA performance.
 For both FPGA and CPU measurements, error bars represent 95\% confidence intervals and were computed using bootstrapping with replacement.